 Sedums, sometimes sold under the name stonecrop, are another succulent that are common in the retail trade.
 "Some are bred for normal garden conditions, but some are particularly happy in the drier situations succulents thrive in," Campbell said.
 Sedum ‘Blue Spruce', Sedum tetractinum, and Sedum sexangulare are among those that can take dry conditions, although, there are many others.
 "The bigger, more upright varieties are the ones that typically like a bit more water," Campbell advised.
 "And many sedums will take partial shade with no complaints."

 In the Southeast and parts of the Northeast, aloe vera can be grown outside in summer and brought indoors during the winter.
 (Photo: sean hobson [CC BY 2.0]/Flickr)

 "For indoor starter plants, you can't go wrong with jade plant (Crassula ovata)," Campbell said.
 "It's a classic and easy to grow."
 Two other indoor plants she recommended are Euphorbia tirucalli, and aloes, which are especially easy.

 Aloe vera is always a popular choice.
-It is known as the medicine plant because its sap has been used for centuries to treat wounds and sunburn.
-Ironically, it has sharp edges that can cut the skin of passersby, so be sure to place it where people won’t brush up against it.
+It's known as the medicine plant because its sap has been used for centuries to treat wounds and sunburn.
+Ironically, it has sharp edges that can cut the skin of passersby, so be sure to place it where people won't brush up against it.

 "At least in the Southeast and probably in the Northeast, too, most of these can be grown outdoors in the summer on a patio and brought in for the winter," Campbell said.